proycon/flat/docs/user_guide.rst

     :alt: Perspectives in FLAT
     :align: center

-The pager is shown below once you select a pagable perspective.
+The pager is shown below the perspective selector, once you have selected a pagable perspective.
 In the following example, a sentence perspective is selected.
 You will notice that the sentences are now visually separated and lightly boxed:

 .. image:: https://raw.github.com/proycon/flat/master/docs/sentenceperspective.png
     :alt: Perspectives in FLAT